evalaplace/evalaplace.github.io/_pages/talks.md

 Be X-ray binary EXO 2030+375" - Mar.
 2016
 - Talk at Tech Talk seminar, **European Space Astronomy Centre Madrid**, Spain "The BeXRB monitor" - Aug.
 2015
 - Talk at High Energy Astrophysics seminar, **University of Tübingen**, Tübingen, Germany "The BeXRB monitor" - Oct.
 2014

+<h2> Posters </h2>

+- Yukawa International worskhop Neutron stars and black holes with gravitational waves at the Yukawa Institute for Theoretical Physics, Kyoto, Japan (poster: The size of stars stripped in massive binaries and its impact on gravitational wave events) – Oct.
+2019
+- Conference: Shocking Supernovae, Stockholm, Sweden (poster: Self-consistent full evolutionary binary models of stripped-envelope supernova progenitors) – May 2018
+- Conference: Impact of binaries on stellar evolution, ESO Garching, Germany (poster: Are long-term periodicities and giant outbursts in BeXRBs driven by Kozai-Lidov oscillations?) – Jul.
+2017
+- Conference: 7 years of MAXI, RIKEN, Saitama, Japan (poster: Long-term periodicities in the Be X-ray binary EXO 2030+375?) – Dec.
+2016